shiiyan/learn-go/README.md

 docker compose pull
 ```

-start a new container and opening a shell.
+start a new container and opening a shell inside it.

 ```
 docker compose run --remove-orphans app bash